 The ROI soldiers imagined that they were under attack from a large army and immediately sped to the place where their bows and arrows were kept.
 As each arrived, they looked in disbelief to see that all of their bows were gone!
 A few went inside the armory to retrieve swords and clubs.
 Inside they found a few bows in working order as well as some arrows.
 As hastily as a group of disorganized men who are used to being told what to do in a very organized fashion can, they gathered their weapons and headed to the barn to get atop horses to fight the enemy they thought numerous.
 But there were no horses to be had!

 The head magistrate for the ROI, BRILL-BRA had been sound asleep after a long wine-filled orgy with several young slaves when the chaos began.
 He shook his head.
 That, he decided, was a mistake for a massive headache ensued.
 He threw on a robe and stumbled out into the square and saw the chaos.
 He wobbled unsteadily over to a large hunk of resonant metal which was suspended near a central dais and struck it hard.
 A few people nearby heard it and stopped their running uselessly about and came to the circle of benches near the large platform which BRILL-BRA had surmounted.
-He continued to ring the gong whose sound penetrated about the general din.
+He continued to ring the gong whose sound penetrated through the general din.
 More and more people began to stop their craziness and remember their discipline.
 Eventually, almost all the uninjured came to hear their leader’s orders.

 BRILL-BRA had no more idea what was happening than anyone else.
 But he recognized an opportunity to consolidate his power and so he took it.
 He “called on” various members of the ROI to explain what had happened, shushing anyone who was not “called on.”
 As the various members of the tribe spoke up, he began to piece together a picture of what had happened.
 The ROI had made many mistakes.
 The biggest blunder?
 Raiding the Veritas in the first place which had yielded only one potential slave.
 That slave had apparently managed to escape, taking another boy with him.
 Now, the ROI were short in their agreed upon number of slaves that they owed the Z-Lotz.
 Well, that was easily solved.
 He’ll find a scapegoat or two from among the ROI and take their children to make up the shortfall.
 More of that later, he thought.
 Apparently, there were no horses available right now, so he realized if they had any hope of recaptured the slave boys, he would have to send out a raiding party soon.